andrader/procure-flow/README.md

 - Support for audio input via OpenAI Whisper
 - The assistant can help users
     - search for products
-    - add/remove items from cart
+    - add items to cart
     - view cart contents
     - finalize purchases
     - manage payment methods and shipping addresses (even though the agent and tools exist, I did actually implment the data persistence for them and api endpoints)